mrmekon/connectr/README.md

 * secret - Spotify web application's Client Secret (string)

 #### [presets]
-* [name] - Key name is the display name of a playable preset, the value must be a Spotify URI to play. (string)
+* <preset name< - Key name is the display name of a playable preset, the value must be a Spotify URI to play. (string)

-_ex: `Bakesale=spotify:album:70XjdLKH7HHsFVWoQipP0T` will show as 'Bakesale' in the menu, and will play the specified Sebadoh album when clicked._
+_ex: `Bakesale = spotify:album:70XjdLKH7HHsFVWoQipP0T` will show as 'Bakesale' in the menu, and will play the specified Sebadoh album when clicked._

 #### [tokens]
 * access - Spotify Web API access token